Article: Fur and Leather: Ethics, (fake) tears and sustainability

 The people involved in natural fur clothing are not completely innocent.
 I can tell you about the excessive use of drinking water for raising the animals, the tanneries that in some cases use harmful chemical substances, the high energy consumption for the processing of leather and fur, until it is made into a clothing item.
 I can even go further back into the past and can tell you about the excessive hunting of wild animals that reduced their population dramatically and brought many of them, in the brink of extinction.
 Are these ethical practices?
 Certainly not.

 A piece of advice for those who care about the animals and the environment.
 Do whatever you believe is right.
 Do you feel bad about wearing a natural fur coat knowing that animals were farmed for their fur?
 Don’t wear it.
 You could always choose to wear fur or leather that comes from animals that would be raised anyway for their meat, for example sheep, goat, cow, rabbit.
 Are you uncomfortable with that also?
 You could go for natural clothes made of wool, cotton or linen.
 Just don’t be fooled into buying plastic clothing materials marketed as “eco-friendly”, or “vegan” or “green-fashion”.
 This fashion is not green, it’s as black as the oil that is used to make it.
-It harms animals and people a lot more than the natural products.
+I am not against using oil in general, there are millions of useful applications for this precious limited resource.
+I just want to set things straight, when it comes to synthetic clothing items, it harms animals and people a lot more than the natural products do.

 More actions must be taken to ensure animal welfare and environmental sustainability.
-But let’s agree on one thing, natural clothing products are more sustainable and eco-friendly than the synthetic, petroleum-based ones.
+But let’s agree on one thing, natural clothing products are more sustainable and more eco-friendly than the synthetic ones.
 Oh, and -if you ask me- they look far much better on you than their plastic imitations too!

 Written by: Konstantinos Tsiopoulos, 11/12/2019